Rokasl/CS408_project/report/source/12_chapter_5.md

 }
 ```

-Those were special cases when compiler is not able to deal with them, however other built in functions,
+Those were special cases when compiler is not able to deal with them, however other built-in functions,
 which do not require arithmetic operations can easily be added without machine knowing about them.
 Such as, pairing two elements or getting first element out of a pair.